Alimov-8/flask-web-development/chapter2/README.md

     db.session.commit()

 ## Constraints & Indexes

 Constraints is considered a good practice.
 Restrict the domain of a certain model attribute and ensure data integrity and quality

 - Not NULL (ensures that a certain attribute contains data)
 - UNIQUE (ensures that a certain attribute value is always unique in the database table, which contains the model data)
 - DEFAULT (sets a default value for the attribute when no values were provided)
 - CHECK (used to specify range of values)

 indexes are used to improve query performance, but be careful to IUD and Storage index is used to reduce the
 O(N) lookup on certain table columns that may be frequently used.

 ## SQLAlchemy sessions

 - transactions automatically determine which objects are to be saved first when objects have relations (session automatically knew to save the tags first despite the fact that we did not add them to be committed)

 - the session makes it impossible for there to be two different references to the same row in the database.
 This is accomplished by ensuring that all queries go through the session (Model.query is actually db.session.query(Model)),

 `Important` - Flask SQLAlchemy creates a new session for every request and discards any changes that were not committed at the end of the request.

+## Alembic

+`Alembic` - which
+automatically creates and tracks database migrations from the changes in our SQLAlchemy models (allows upgrade and downgrade between versions)

+`Database migrations` are records of all the changes of our schema

+    # Tell Flask where is our app
+    $ export FLASK_APP=main.py

+    $ flask db init

+    $ flask db migrate -m"initial commit"

+    $ flask db upgrade/downgrade

+    $ flask db history